-One of the best brands for vegan and cruelty-free deodorant would be Meow Meow Tweet.
+One of the best brands for vegan and cruelty-free deodorants would be Meow Meow Tweet.
 This company does not do any animal testing.
-It has many options for skin care as well as hygiene, and they are a plastic free deodorant on top of it!
-This company offers multiple different scents for their deodorants, such as: eucalyptus lemon, lavender bergamot, rose geranium, cedar spruce, and grapefruit.
+It has many options for skincare as well as hygiene, and they are a plastic-free deodorant on top of it!
+This company offers multiple different scents for their deodorants, such as eucalyptus lemon, lavender bergamot, rose geranium, cedar spruce, and grapefruit.
 They also offer options for deodorant creams which can be baking soda-free and unscented for those with very sensitive skin.

-Habitat Botanicals along with being vegan and cruelty-free, is also zero waste!
+Long Weekend along with being vegan and cruelty-free is also zero waste!
 That means none of their products contribute to plastic waste and are great for the environment.
-Their deodorant product comes in a compostable push-up tube and has many different scent options such as: lavender, fresh citrus, cucumber mint, and more!
+Their deodorant product comes in a compostable push-up tube and has many different scent options such as lavender, fresh citrus, cucumber mint, and more!
 Their products also have a high-performance standard, which means they are highly effective.

 Crystal Deodorant is a great option for those that are looking to neutralize odor.
-It uses natural mineral salts which neutralizes odor.
+It uses natural mineral salts which neutralize odor.
 It’s also free of aluminum chlorohydrate, aluminum zirconium, parabens, and phthalates.
 It only contains one ingredient!
-It’s also very cost effective as one salt deodorant will last you for a year!
+It’s also very cost-effective as one salt deodorant will last you for a year!
 The downside is that it does not stop you from sweating.
 It also comes in deodorizing wipes.